strapi-community/strapi-plugin-slugify/README.md

 }
 ```

-**IMPORTANT NOTE** To be inline with Strapi's default behaviour for single types if an article with the slug of `lorem-ipsum-dolor` does not exist a 404 error will be returned.
+**IMPORTANT NOTE** To be inline with Strapi's default behavior for single types if an article with the slug of `lorem-ipsum-dolor` does not exist a 404 error will be returned.

 ```json
 {